IN2-Moist/2Take1-Moist-Script/README.md

 Disable R* Editor Recording
  Fixes Crashes that can happen when activating it while using the menu, Prevents any Recording.

-Anti Orbital Protection
+Detect Orbital Users
+  Protects or Notifys Depending on Selection:
+    < & Notify | Protect & Notify | & Protect >
+  Option with Notify will Notify when Player is Close to the Orbital Room Entrance and again once they are inside!
+  Option with Protect if also notify will tell you same as above but will also tell you its activating Orbital Protection on this Player, Protect without notify will just turn on orbital Protection without telling you about anything!
+No Notifys at all!
- No Function Yet this is built into the main script for now and will disable any players ability to use the orbital cannon on you while they are in the orbital room.
-They just will never find you in the player list preventing any orbital.
+  Once Protection is turned on this will disable any players ability to use the orbital cannon on you while they are in the orbital room.
+  They just will never find you in the player list preventing any orbital!
+  One exception that can bypass this Protection is a bounty either way!

 ```

-## Tanslate Module
+## Translate Module

 ### Translate Game Chat